 Your child has a learning picture that is very unique to them.
 In order to have the most learning success for your child it is essential that a behavioral assessment (strengths and needs assessment) be completed prior to beginning any behavioral service, skill acquisition or behavior reduction, in order to determine your child’s current skill level (baseline skills).

-There are a number of steps required to complete a Behavioral Assessment.
+Steps required to complete a Behavioral Assessment:

 - Provision of informed consent, review of confidentiality, and privacy.

 - Discussion with parents as we gather information (i.e., developmental concerns, current/past diagnoses, current/past assessments and services, family history).